 The purpose of this course is to introduce the basic notions of linear algebra and to prove rigorously the main results of the subject.
-By the end of the module students should be familiar with: the theory and computation of the Jordan canonical form of matrices and linear maps, bilinear forms, quadratic forms.
+In this course the students will be familiar with the theory and computation of the Jordan canonical form of matrices and linear maps, bilinear forms, quadratic forms.

-By the end of the course, the student must be able to: give an example to illustrate the basic concepts of the course, reconstruct elementary proofs, apply techniques from the course to various problems, compute eigenvalues/vectors, orthogonal bases etc., formulate accurate proofs and arguments, synthesize major results of the course to give a 'big picture' of the material and its potential applications.
+At the end of the course, students will be able to

+- illustrate the advanced concepts of linear algebra - reconstruct elementary proofs - apply techniques from the course to various problems - find the orthogonal and orthonormal bases - synthesize major results of the course to give a 'big picture' of the material and its potential applications.

 - 1. Similar Matrices: Canonical forms of matrices, Similar matrices, Symmetric, orthogonal and Hermitian matrices. - 2.
 Linear Functional and Dual Space: Linear functional and the dual space, Dual basis, Second dual space, Annihilators, Transpose of a linear transformation. - 3.
-Inner Product Space: Inner products, Norms and inner product of vectors in $\mathbb{R}^n$ and $\mathbb{C}^n$ , Inner product spaces, Orthogonality and Gram-Schmidt process, orthonormal sets, Orthogonal complement, Linear functional and adjoints, Positive operators, Unitary operators and normal operators. - 4.
-Bilinear, Quadratic and Hermitian Forms: Matrix form of transformations, Symmetric and skew symmetric bilinear forms, Canonical forms, Reduction form, Index and signature of real quadratic form, Definite and semi-definite forms, Hermitian forms, Principal minors and factorable forms. - 5.
-Applications: Solving problems in Mathematics, Physics, Social and Applied sciences.
+Inner Product Space: Inner products, Norms and inner product of vectors in \mathbb{R}^n and \mathbb{C}^n , Inner product spaces, Orthogonality and Gram-Schmidt process, orthonormal sets, Orthogonal complement, Linear functional and adjoints, Positive operators, Unitary operators and normal operators. - 4.
+Bilinear, Quadratic and Hermitian Forms: Matrix form of transformations, Symmetric and skew symmetric bilinear forms, Canonical forms, Reduction form, Index and signature of real quadratic form, Definite and semi-definite forms, Hermitian forms, Principal minors and factorable forms.

+5. Applications: Solving problems in Mathematics, Physics, Social and Applied sciences.